 Encourage Story Writing and Reading

 Keeping your children creative is one of the main goals behind many of these staycation tips, and encouraging story writing and reading is probably the best way to do this.
-The imaginations of children are second-to-none, and if you can help them cultivate this through creative writing there is genuinely no limit to the amount of fun that can be had.
+Children’s imaginations are second-to-none, and if you can help them cultivate this through creative writing, there is genuinely no limit to the amount of fun that can be had.

-And again, encouraging story writing and reading not only keeps you kids happy and fulfilled, it will also really help them when school term time comes back around.« Keep Your Spending in Check With These Top Personal Finance Apps Is the UK Turning Into a Cashless Society? »
+And again, encouraging story writing and reading not only keeps your kids happy and fulfilled, but it will also really help them when school term-time comes back around.« Keep Your Spending in Check With These Top Personal Finance Apps Is the UK Turning Into a Cashless Society? »